 Progressive Urban Management Associates conducted a study, including a public process, to examine urban design and land use regulation as part of the City's effort to shape future building design and land use along Russell Street from South Third Street West to West Broadway.
 The resulting report, Russell Street Development Recommendations (PDF), contains a summary of public input and recommendations.
 Funded by a grant through the Sonoran Institute, the project was completed in conjunction with the City of Missoula's Development Services and the Missoula Redevelopment Agency.

 Southgate Area Redevelopment Plan

 The primary objective of the Southgate Area Redevelopment Plan is to identify strategies for redeveloping vacant property south of Southgate Mall and provide direction on how to best apply public and private dollars toward that goal.
 The plan defines a vision for the property and contains specific goals and objectives to achieve that vision.
-View the Southgate Area Redevelopment Plan Summary Report - July 2006.
-If you are interested in this area of URD III, please contact Ellen Buchanan at 406-552-6156.
+View the Southgate Area Redevelopment Plan Summary Report - July 2006 (PDF).
+If you are interested in this area of URD III, please email Ellen Buchanan at 406-552-6156.